 Calay Maunet sat upon a heavy wooden fence, puffing a stick of sliproot and gazing at the stars.
 Gaz loomed beside him, a bearlike silhouette backlit by distant torches.
 After an uninspired supper of stew and root vegetables they’d retired out to the yard, ostensibly to discuss the upcoming job.
 There hadn’t been much discussing though.
 Just a lot of smoking and wary silence.

 “You still feeling good about this gig?” he asked Gaz with a tilt of his head.
-Gaz shrugged a single, quiet time.
+Gaz shrugged a single time, quiet.

 “Suppose it’s too late to back out now.”
 Calay answered his own question and took another puff off his smoke.
 He’d cut the root with a bit of clove, both for flavor and to take the edge off the sedative effect.
 What it produced instead of sedation was now a mild, comforting drowsiness that calmed the scramble of his thoughts and made the stars twinkle just a little brighter.
 For the third time that evening, he offered the little cigarette to Gaz.